webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 That is what we expect to get to successfully resume [[#8.
 Initialize local web application session]].

-In the case of an invalid or expired sessionToken, nothing/an error should be returned.
+In the case of an invalid or expired sessionToken, an error should be returned.

+Here are the HTTP Response body the endpoint would return:
+* 200 OK, with JSON object containing data when session exist (shown above)
+* 410 GONE, with error JSON object, when session doesn’t exist
+* 401 UNAUTHORIZED, with error JSON object, when request is malformed

+The backend MUST:

+* Expect async call at .../callback?sessionToken=...
+GET, to make an internal call to profile server
+* Can be made before OAuth2 process when .../callback?code=aa&state=bb, but would act on <tt>?sessionToken=cc</tt>
+* Handle all status code returns logic from profile server, start a session
+* Return no body in response (should be async), if successful, return 200 to trigger reload page from JavaScript[0]
+* (Later) Validate if profile server Response JSON object pass JWT validation

 == Improvements ==